 Cardiac and Pulmonary rehabilitation programs are supervised by a variety of health-care professionals, including registered nurses and certified strength and conditioning specialists.
 A physician’s referral is required.

 Upon arriving at Spencer Hospital, use Entrance B next to the Valet Station (remember, complimentary valet services are available 5:30 AM – 5:30 PM each week day).
 Please take the stairs or Elevator D to the Lower Level.
-The Cardiopulmonary Rehab gym is located within the Fitness Center which includes Athletic Enhancement.
+The Cardiopulmonary Rehab gym for Phase II patients is located on the lower level, adjacent to the gym area for Cardiac Enhancement Classes and Athletic Enhancement services.
+Please wear a mask when and after entering the hospital.

 Cardiac Rehab helps patients recover faster from an acute cardiac event and return to full and productive lives.
 It is a safe and effective way to help you feel better and stronger faster.